AcalaNetwork/acala-evm-dev-docs/network/predeployed-smart-contracts/README.md

 ADDRESS.DEX
 ```

-If you want to refer to the addresses of the predeployed smart contracts, take a look at the following pages.
+If you want to refer to the addresses of the predeployed smart contracts, take a look at the following page.